Strong HTML & CSS Skills: Example Usage on Resume, Skill Set & Top Keywords for 2023

 It’s now time to look at the different ways to feature HTML and CSS in your resume.

-Examples of HTML & CSS skills for your resume
+Examples of HTML and CSS skills for your resume

 Despite the urge to write “HTML” and “CSS” in the skills’ section of your resume and move on to your other skills, you should focus on the ways to actually demonstrate these two.
 You could list some relevant skills, such as: